 Both sections are based on Scandinavian pedagogy and values.
 We want to inspire creativity and a desire for lifelong learning.
 We encourage students to think critically and to express their own opinions.
 Students are also taught to respect differences in people’s views and show empathy for the situation of others.

-The Swedish speaking section follow the Swedish national curriculum for the compulsory school, Lpo 94 (New curriculum Lgr 11 will be in force from school year 2012/13).
+The Swedish speaking section follow the Swedish national curriculum for the compulsory school, Lgr 11.
 The National Agency of Education in Stockholm supervises operations.
 The curriculum applies by agreement also to students from the other Nordic countries and is partially used in the English speaking section.
 The school is an authorised Cambridge International Examination Centre and the English speaking section follows the Cambridge International Primary Programme in Maths, English and Science.

 To make the transition between preschool and primary smoother, children aged 5 or 6 participate in a school-preparatory year, the preschool class.
 This includes working with numbers, words, letters as well as social training in preparation for the start of school.
 The preschool class is working in close proximity to the youngest school-children.
 The Scandinavian School offers a school start at 6 or 7 years of age.